 Last month I was finally able to travel to Leigh’s home in South Carolina to see the plants myself and to gather some of the leaves.
 Our regional variety has leaves that are smaller than the Indonesian variety but they are shed in much the same way.
 The leaves yellow as they age and drop from the tree.
 They are easily gathered from the tree at this time.
 Leigh tells me that shedding seems to be more more prevalent in the spring, although the tree sheds its leaves all year long.

-I am currently reading (and very much enjoying) Braiding Sweetgrass by Laura Wall Kimmerer.
+I am currently reading (and very much enjoying) Braiding Sweetgrass by Robin Wall Kimmerer.
 In the chapter entitled The Gift of Strawberries the author talks of wild strawberries as unexpected gifts received from the earth.
 Finding alum in a plant is very much like a gift – to be received gratefully – but not to be turned into a commodity.
 I will treasure this gift of alum and appreciate Leigh’s generosity in sharing it, but it will not replace the mineral alum that I purchase from a supplier.

 And a couple notes on our book: The Art and Science of Natural Dyes.
 First of all, I am very appreciative of the many notes and emails I have received from so many of you.
 It is exciting to both Joy and me that the book is finally out and truly being used.